-The Network of Alcohol and Other Drugs Agencies (NADA) invites non government alcohol and other drug (AOD) organisations, who are funded by NSW Health to provide AOD treatment services in NSW, to apply for funding under the NGO Service Development Grant (NGO SDG) Program to undertake short term projects that will support the implementation of safety and quality initiatives for improved AOD service delivery, client experience and client outcomes.
+The Network of Alcohol and Other Drugs Agencies (NADA) invites Non-Government Alcohol and Other Drug (AOD) organisations, who are funded by NSW Health to provide AOD treatment services in NSW, to apply for funding under the NGO Service Development Grant Program: Round 2.
+The program has been devised for eligible organisations to undertake short-term projects that will support increased service capacity in regard to access, equity and safety for people seeking and engaging in AOD treatment.

-One-off grants of up to $60,000 ex GST for individual organisation projects and $90,000 ex GST for collaborative projects have been made available by the NSW Ministry of Health to align and improve practice with the core treatment processes for AOD (Stream 1) and improve client experience of orientation, navigation and/or access to AOD treatment services (Stream 2).
+One-off grants of up to $60,000 ex GST for individual organisation projects and $100,000 ex GST for collaborative projects have been made available by the NSW Ministry of Health to support Non-Government AOD treatment services to focus on improving access and equity regarding a specific target population (Stream 1); and improve the safety while in, AOD treatment (Stream 2).

 The total funding pool available is $475,000.